risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 	It is very important that you align the forward direction of your drone (robot) with the x-axis of your Mocap when you first define a rigid body.
 You can find the x-axis direction in the Mocap software, Motive.

-Checking EKF2 Consistency via  Log Files
+Checking EKF2 Consistency via  Log Files (optional)
 -------

 It's important to make sure that EKF2 estimator provides accurate enough estimates of the states for your flight controller to perform well.
 A quick way to debug that is through the log files.